Visiting Anne Frank House

 - Tickets go on sale specifically 30 days in advance, and sell out quickly.
 Pick your date, and purchase tickets exactly 30 days out.

 - Tickets are for a specific time, so choose your time wisely.
 Late arrivers will not get in.

-- On the other hand, plan to arrive only about 10 to 15 minutes early.
+- On the other hand, plan to arrive only about 5 to 10 minutes early.
 You will not be admitted until the exact time on your ticket, so no sense waiting around in the crowd.

-- The annex is not wheelchair accesible, as there are steep stairways to climb.
+- The annex is not wheelchair accessible, as there are steep stairways to climb.